-- Support recovery of conventions by attracting meetings and helping customers connect with local businesses and services. - \circ \$3 million over three years - Project concepts - National marketing campaign to promote Convention Center expansion, including targeted promotions and events, corporate outreach, video, trade show exhibits - Site visits and familiarization trips for new convention customers, especially those who do not fit into the current facility - Pre-promotion of conventions to support attendance, such as marketing campaigns around conventions before they come to Fort Worth - Leverage our momentum with sports tourism by securing and hosting events that attract fans and media coverage. - \$1.75 million over three years - Project concepts - Site visits and familiarization trips for sports events rights holders, including 2022 hosting of Sports ETA conference - DFW-wide advertising to drive ticket sales for sports events, demonstrating local support - Start-up salary for sports events coordinator position, which will be funded by operating budget long-term as hotel tax collections recover to pre-covid levels - Promote leisure tourism, especially highlighting our incredible attractions and experiences around the arts, western heritage, and nightlife. - \$1.25 million over three years - Project concepts - Splashy national advertising to promote new attractions such as Stockyards, Downtown, Cultural District, Dickies Arena and landmark museum exhibits such as Kimbell Art Museum's 2022 "Language of Beauty in African Art"
+- Support recovery of conventions by attracting meetings and helping customers connect with local businesses and services. - \$3 million over three years - Project concepts - National marketing campaign to promote Convention Center expansion, including targeted promotions and events, corporate outreach, video, trade show exhibits - Site visits and familiarization trips for new convention customers, especially those who do not fit into the current facility - Pre-promotion of conventions to support attendance, such as marketing campaigns around conventions before they come to Fort Worth - Leverage our momentum with sports tourism by securing and hosting events that attract fans and media coverage. - \$1.75 million over three years - Project concepts - Site visits and familiarization trips for sports events rights holders, including 2022 hosting of Sports ETA conference

-- Promotional roadshow in key Texas markets - Sponsorship for difference-making festivals and events that raise Fort Worth's profile (e.g., Opal's Walk, Fortress Fest)
+- DFW-wide advertising to drive ticket sales for sports events, demonstrating local support - Start-up salary for sports events coordinator position, which will be funded by operating budget long-term as hotel tax collections recover to pre-pandemic levels - Promote leisure tourism, especially highlighting our incredible attractions and experiences around the arts, western heritage, and nightlife. - \$1.25 million over three years - Project concepts - Splashy national advertising to promote new attractions such as Stockyards, Downtown, Cultural District, Dickies Arena and landmark museum exhibits such as Kimbell Art Museum's 2022 "Language of Beauty in African Art" - Promotional roadshow in key Texas markets - Sponsorship for difference-making festivals and events that raise Fort Worth's profile (e.g., Opal's Walk, Fortress Fest)

-Stimulate the economic activity for all tourism related businesses in the city, for example: hotels, restaurants, museums, etc..., which will provide employment opportunities for citizens across the city.
+Promoting Equitable Outcomes - the goal of the program is to stimulate the economic activity for all tourism related businesses in the city, such as hotels, restaurants, venues, and museums, which will provide employment opportunities for citizens across the city.